foxsae/The-One-True-Lisp-Style-Guide/README.md

 * Be opportunistic; use existing tools
 * Libraries may have access to low-level efficiency hacks, and are often fine-tuned.
 BUT they may be too general, hence inefficient.
 Write a specific version when efficiency is a problem.

+(GCLS)
+* You MUST NOT start a new library unless you established that none is already available that can be fixed or completed into becoming what you need.
+That's a rule against the NIH syndrome ("Not Invented Here"), which is particularly strong amongst Lisp hackers.
+* Whichever library, old or new, you pick, you MUST get permission to incorporate third-party code into the code base.
+You must discuss the use of such library in the appropriate mailing-list, and have your code reviewed by people knowledgeable in the domain and/or the Lisp library ecosystem (if any).
+Please be ready to argue why this particular solution makes sense as compared to other available libraries.
+* Some libraries are distributed under licenses not compatible with the software you're writing, and must not be considered available for use.
+Be aware of these issues, or consult with people who are.

 ## RECURSION

 ## Consensus: Favor iteration over recursion.
 Recursion is good for recursive data structures.